gcommeau/skyview-traffic/README.md

 # Architecture

 This is a [Django](https://www.djangoproject.com/) web application.
-The fronend template use [Query](https://jquery.com/) to provide a dynamic user experience.
+The front-end templates use [Query](https://jquery.com/) to provide a dynamic user experience.

-To provide scale and reliability, it is deployed using AWS Beanstalk with a RDS (MySQL) database.
-The Beanstalk environment has an https listener (coupled with a public certificate) to provide in-flight encryption.
+To provide scale and reliability, it is deployed using [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) with a [RDS](https://aws.amazon.com/rds/) (MySQL) database.
+The Beanstalk environment uses [an https listener](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/configuring-https.html) coupled with a public certificate to provide in-flight encryption.

 # Development